-At the moment, over 3.8 million live websites use WooCommerce. it is popular for many reasons.
+At the moment, over 3.8 million live websites use WooCommerce.
+It is popular for many reasons.
 One of them is its flexibility.
 You can decide what to purchase and what not to.
-See other reasons why it is loved by online store owners:
+Furthermore, these are other reasons why it is loved by online store owners:

-- It is simple to use and quite affordable.
+- WooCommerce is simple to use and the cost is quite affordable.